We-Gold/graph-editor-template/README.md

 -   [ ] Add wraparound handling for items outside the range
 -   [ ] Make sure the color system works beyond 256^3
 -   [ ] Change action names to be based on actions and not names of things (info-button-active => show-shortcut-info)
--   [ ] Improve class reusability, like with buttons
 -   [ ] Add accessibility features

 ## Benchmark Results